The Mystery Ingredient That Vegans Use To Make Everything Taste Amazing

-It smells like fish food — and looks like it, too.
+It smells like fish food—and looks like it, too.
 But nutritional yeast (or nooch) has become a must-have ingredient and pantry staple, especially in plant-based and vegan cuisine, because it’s an umami-rich flavour enhancer.
-Popular Canadian vegan vlogger Lauren Toyota of hot for food uses nutritional yeast in many of the dishes she creates, including in more than 30 recipes in her upcoming cookbook Vegan Comfort Classics.
+Popular Canadian vegan vlogger Lauren Toyota of hot for food uses nutritional yeast in many of the dishes she creates, including in more than 30 recipes in her cookbook Vegan Comfort Classics.

 What exactly is it?

 It’s similar to the yeast used for bread, but it won’t make dough rise because it’s inactive.
-As Bon Appetit explains, nutritional yeast is pasteurized and dehydrated saccharomyces cerevisiae — the strain also known as baker’s yeast.
+As Bon Appetit explains, nutritional yeast is pasteurized and dehydrated saccharomyces cerevisiae—the strain also known as baker’s yeast.
 Look for it in your local grocery store’s health food section (many carry the Bob’s Red Mill brand).
 Bulk Barn, as well as most health food stores, also sell nutritional yeast in bulk.
 That way, you can buy a little to try it out before investing in a larger quantity.

 A magical vegan ingredient